Skip to content

 fx_evaluations = [tmp := jvp_fn(tmp) for _ in range(num - 1)]

-return [*initial_values, fx, *fx_evaluations]
+return [*inits, fx, *fx_evaluations]

-odejet_doubling_unroll(vf: Callable, inits: tuple[Array, ...], /, num_doublings: int) ¤
+odejet_doubling_unroll(vf: Callable, inits: Sequence[Array], /, num_doublings: int) ¤

 Combine Taylor-mode differentiation and Newton's doubling.